helgeho/ArchiveSpark/docs/DataSpecs.md

 ## Additional DataSpecs for more data types

-In addition to the web archive specs we also provide some additional specs for raw files, available through `import org.archive.archivespark.specific.raw._`
+In addition to the web archive specs we also provide some additional specs for raw files, available through `import org.archive.webservices.archivespark.specific.raw._`

 DataSpec| Description
 :-------|:---